 Naming (or renaming) your business is no easy feat.
 Behind a boom of start-ups, freelancers, small businesses and micro-businesses, finding a unique moniker is becoming more and more difficult.
 But once you have found that perfect name that encompasses all that is your brand, what steps do you need to take in order to protect it?

 I deliberately mention this first as this will be the longest process.
 IP Australia is where you need to visit first and foremost, registering both your name and eventually your logo as well.
-There are a few options available depending on if you want just Australia or International protection as well — so if you get confused the IP Australia team.
+There are a few options available depending on if you want Australian only or International protection as well — if you get lost give the IP Australia team a call — their team are lovely.
 Be prepared for a wait, with regular applications taking a couple of months to come through, however, you can pay for express service if your launch is time-sensitive.
 You can launch whilst your name is in the process of being trademarked, however, just know that you aren’t protected during this time and you run the risk of someone else using it as well.

 The ™ symbol can be added to your logo at any stage but it won’t have any registered, intellectual property (IP) protection.
 Only once registered with IP Australia, can the ® symbol be legally added to your brandmark.
 For additional reading on the difference between these symbols head to IP Australia.